daniel666/buddy_allocator/README.md

 following things are achieved.

-+ blocks of same size are chained by pointer and stored in a slot indexed by level value. level 0 maintains the largest sized block, while the MAX_LEVEL macro defines the maximal available level which features block of size BASE_SIZE.
++ blocks of same size are chained by pointer and stored in a slot indexed by level value.
+Level 0 maintains the largest sized block, while the
+<em>MAX_LEVEL</em>
+macro defines the maximal available level which features block of size
+<em>BASE_SIZE</em>.
 Growing from level 0, block size at each level reduces by half.

 + the next pointer is stored in the free block (NOT as a preamble), which occupies sizof(void *) bytes.
 If on a 64 bit system, the pointer is 8 bytes, and the first 8 bytes of